Cc618/Feature-Changer/README.md

-# Features Changer
+# Feature Changer
-This ai is used to modify features of an image, for instance removing glasses, add blond hairs or add a smile.
+This ai is used to modify features of an image, for instance adding blond hairs, a smile or even removing sunglasses.

 To achieve this, an AutoEncoder network has been used with multiple models such as Deep Convolutional or Progressive Growing architectures.
-Furthermore, to improve the sharpness of the results, a Deep Feature Consistent loss was used.
+Furthermore, to improve the sharpness of the results, a Deep Feature Consistent loss has been added.

 ## Preview
 All results are obtained with 30 minutes of training using Google Colab.